actuary492/actuary492.github.io/_posts/2024-12-20-present-value.md

 # The Present Value Notation in Actuarial Science

 In Actuarial Science, there is a concept of annuity that embeds the concept of present value.
 The annuity is a notation that tells us the sum of present values of a set of future cashflows of unit 1 for a given time period.
 There are various notations to this annuity that reflects the different ways of cashflows being received or given out which I briefly touched upon.
-These are explained below:
+Some of these are explained below:

 ## Immediate Annuity or Annuity in advance: